edg1983/GREEN-VARAN/README.md

 - GREEN-DB bed files and sqlite db file
 - processed VCF from gnomAD genomes
 - processed tables of prediction scores and phyloP100
-- bed files of for SV annotations
+- bed files for SV annotations

 ### Requirements
 All tools are tested with Python >=3.4